 If you're convicted of driving under the influence (DUI) in Tennessee, the penalties you'll face will depend mostly on how many prior convictions you have.

-This article covers the basics of Tennessee's DUI laws, including the consequences of a first, second, and third DUI conviction.
+This article covers the basics of Tennessee's DUI laws, including the consequences of a first, second, third, and fourth DUI conviction.

 Tennessee's DUI laws prohibit a person from driving or being in actual physical control of a vehicle under either of the following conditions: